 This page is designed to assist parents/caregivers in planning and hosting responsible parties with teenagers under 18 years of age.
 It provides tips about communicating with teenagers and factors you might consider before allowing your teenager to host or attend a party.

 Alcohol can increase the risk of injury, social and mental health problems, and cause permanent damage to young people’s developing brain.
-For these reasons, the national guidelines for alcohol consumption, states for people under 18 years of age not drinking alcohol is the safest option.
+For these reasons, the National Health and Medical Research Council guidelines to reduce health risks from drinking alcohol, states for people under 18 years of age not drinking alcohol is the safest option.

 Every party has the potential to get out-of-hand.
 It is important that you talk to your teenager about alcohol and take steps to plan a safe party.
 It is also necessary for you as a host to understand your legal responsibilities.

-2. Always call the host parents - speak to them and find out about supervision and whether alcohol will be provided or tolerated – you can then make an informed decision.
+2. Call the host parents Speak to them and find out about supervision and whether alcohol will be provided or tolerated – you can then make an informed decision.

 Be patient Some teenagers have difficulty expressing themselves and often say things they do not mean.
 Try not to take what they say personally and avoid engaging in conflict or arguments.